algorandfoundation/algokit-cli/docs/architecture-decisions/2024-01-13_native_binaries.md

 - The native binaries should be easy to maintain and understand from a CI/CD deployment perspective.
 - The solution should support a wide variety of Linux distributions, macOS (both Apple Silicon and Intel architectures), and Windows.
 - The solution should integrate seamlessly with existing installation options, including Homebrew, or provide an easier alternative.
-- The solution should be designed with future scalability in mind, allowing for the addition of support for other operating systems as needed.
+- The solution should be designed with future scalability in mind, allowing for the addition of support for other variations of architectures or else as needed.
 - The solution should not significantly increase the complexity of the build process.
 - The solution should provide clear error messages and debugging information to assist in troubleshooting any issues that may arise.